 This section has more on:The school teamSchool activitiesA school emergency

 Managing: the school team

 The more teachers and other adults at school who know about a child's asthma, the better.
 The child could have an attack in the library or music class or in the hallway, when the classroom teacher isn't present.

-- School nurse: You must talk to the school nurse to determine what the school policies are.
+Here is a list of people at school who must be involved:Class teacher or teachers: The more the class teacher knows and the more vigilant he or she is, the better the chances that your child will be properly helped.
+Art and music teachers should be aware of the situation, too.Physical education teacher: The PE teacher is particularly important, as many children develop exercise-induced symptoms.School nurse: You must talk to the school nurse to determine what the school policies are.
 If your school shares a school nurse with other schools, make an appointment to see the nurse and find out who will be in charge when the nurse is not around.
 The school nurse will most likely provide forms that your doctor must fill out before the child can be treated at school.
 Make sure these are completed and returned in a timely fashion so as not to delay treatment should symptoms occur.Office staff, principalCounselor: The counselor should know what's going on, especially if the child has learning difficulties or problems interacting with other kids.Substitute teachers: Your child's regular teacher should inform any substitutes of his condition—this is where a written set of instructions from you can be particularly valuable.
 It's also a good idea to talk to substitute teachers yourself.